Activity

 Overview

 Ever wonder what it would be like to have a professional sports team in your hometown?
-Using their entrepreneurial spirit, students will be given the opportunity to dream, design, and map out the details of a brand-new team to pitch to their peers.
+Using their entrepreneurial spirit, learners will be given the opportunity to dream, design, and map out the details of a brand-new team to pitch to their peers.
 Dig out your jerseys and pennants – sports fever is about to hit your classroom!

 What You’ll Need